 _De nous faire tuer.

-If you read the article here you know I started the hobby by painting 1/72 plastic soldiers.
+If you read the article here you know I started the hobby by painting 1/72 plastic soldiers (do you want to know more?).
 I turned to fantasy and sci-fi larger scale (28-32mm) models some 20 years ago but I still love historical models and for some time I wanted to try an even larger scale (54 or 75mm).

 The perfect occasion presented itself with my friend Pigeon du Canal’s birthday.
 Among other weird common interests we share an unhealthy love for all things related to the French Revolution and first Empire.
 Since I try to infect him with the hobby virus I decided to get him a painted mini from that era.

 I went for « Le Sans Culotte » by Andrea Miniaures (see here).
 The naming part was easy, that heroic fellow was of course called Radoub, as a tribute to one of the greatest book ever: 93 by Victor Hugo.

 _Voici, commandant.
 Depuis l’affaire de Dol, vous nous ménagez.
 Nous sommes encore douze.

 _Vous êtes la réserve.

 I just switched the base for a proper scenic setting (also from the Andrea range) more suitable for a gift and went went on painting.

 As you can see on the face detail pic I went for the tired and bored hero (which is not at all what Radoub is in the book) but suits the sculpt well.
 You can listen to the song « Brave Marin » (see below) to get the feeling of what I went for: the romantic hero of the French revolution, taking no pleasure in war, going bare feet on the roads, but ready to live up to the motto « Vivre libre ou mourir ! ».